-- Security cameras located across all University campuses. - Video recordings used for teaching and assessment purposes, for example recorded lectures or moots, or for staff training and development purposes, as well as through recording meetings conducted via online platforms such as Zoom or Microsoft Teams. - Capturing information about visits to the University website or intranet for security and quality improvement purposes. - Logging users of the University WiFi service and information management systems to facilitate the services. - Logging staff and student access to University facilities such as offices and lecture rooms using swipe cards.
+- Security cameras located across all University campuses. - Video recordings used for teaching and assessment purposes, for example recorded lectures or moots, or for staff training and development purposes. - Capturing information about visits to the University website or intranet for security and quality improvement purposes. - Logging users of the University WiFi service and information management systems to facilitate the services. - Logging staff and student access to University facilities such as offices and lecture rooms using swipe cards.

-2.1.5 Privacy notices (IPP 3 and 6; HPP 4)
+2.1.5 Privacy notices (IPP 3; HPP 4)